 The full person specification and essential criteria are included in the applicants’ information pack.

-The ability to speak Welsh fluently is essential.
+The ability to speak Welsh fluently is desirable but not essential.
 All applicants must demonstrate a clear commitment to working in a bilingual Wales.

 Further information about the National Library of Wales can be found at the Library website www.library.wales.